Country selection

 National Ethics Committee for Health and Life Sciences (CNESS)

-No information is available on submission procedures for the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)).
+No information is available regarding submission procedures for the National Ethics Committee for Health and Life Sciences (Comité National d’Éthique pour la Santé et les Sciences de la Vie (CNESS)).

-No information is available on submission procedures for the National Institute of Public Health (Institut National de Santé Publique (INSP)) EC.
+No information is available regarding submission procedures for the National Institute of Public Health (Institut National de Santé Publique (INSP)) EC.

 Regulatory Authority Requirements

-As specified in DPM-ClinTrialDocs and MLI-1, the following documentation must be submitted by the sponsor (also known as the promoter in Mali) to the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM)) (Note: The sources provide overlapping and unique elements so each of the items listed below will not necessarily be in each):
+As specified in DPM-ClinTrialDocs and MLI-1, the following documentation must be submitted by the sponsor (also known as the promoter in Mali) to the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM)) (Note: Each of the items listed below will not necessarily be found in both sources, which provide overlapping and unique elements):

 - Completed clinical trial authorization application signed by the sponsor